 Murphy Construction's team proudly delivered the 23,000 sq foot Gondola Barn for Vail Resorts on Blackcomb Mountain in the fall of 2018.
 Recent project start ups are the future Health and Healing Centre and the Gas Station on Highway 99 and Lillooet Lakes Road in Mount Currie.

-In 2018, Murphy Construction and the Lil'wat Nation won a BC Economic Development Association (BCEDA) award in the Community Project category for a population under 20K.
+In 2018, Murphy Construction and the Lil'wat Nation won a BC Economic Development Association's (BCEDA) award in the Community Project category for population under 20K.
 As part of a strategic partnership agreement with the Nation, Murphy has carried out a number of major capital projects for the nation while simultaneously providing job opportunities and construction management opportunities.

 We strongly believe our relationship with the Lil’wat Nation is the foundation to every successful project completed to date.